 Ambient temperatureAffects condenser efficiency

-Load variabilityDetermines compressor selection
+Load variabilityDetermines compressor choice

-Insulation qualityImpacts energy consumption
+Insulation qualityImpacts energy usage

-Refrigerant choiceInfluences safety and sustainability
+Refrigerant typeAffects safety and efficiency

-How is temperature stability maintained in large systems?
+How is temperature stability maintained?

 Why is refrigerant selection important?

-What role does insulation play in performance?
+What role does insulation play?

-How often should industrial refrigeration systems be inspected?
+How often should systems be inspected?